-- National Networks, consisting of our four nationally distributed programming networks, AMC, WE tv, IFC and Sundance Channel, which are distributed throughout the United States by multichannel video distributors; and - International and Other, consisting of AMC/Sundance Channel Global, our international programming business; IFC Entertainment, our independent film distribution business, and AMC Network Communications, our network technical services business, which supplies an array of services to the network programming industry, primarily on behalf of the programming networks of the Company.
-AMC and Sundance Channel are available in Canada and Sundance Channel and WE tv are available in other countries throughout Europe and Asia.
+- National Networks, consisting of our four nationally distributed programming networks, AMC, WE tv, IFC and Sundance Channel, which are distributed throughout the United States by multichannel video distributors.
+The National Networks reportable segment also includes Wedding Central, a wedding-themed programming network available through a small number of distributors; and - International and Other, consisting of AMC/Sundance Channel Global, our international programming business; IFC Entertainment, our independent film distribution business, and AMC Network Communications, our network technical services business, which supplies an array of services to the network programming industry, primarily on behalf of the programming networks of the Company.
+AMC, IFC and Sundance Channel are available in Canada and Sundance Channel and WE tv are available in other countries throughout Europe and Asia.
 The International and Other reportable segment also includes VOOM HD.